naorlivne/dcos-docs/1.8/usage/storage/persistent-volume.md

 }
 ```

-In addition to that, we configure a persistent volume with a containerPath `mysqldata`, which will mount the local persistent volume as `mysqldata` into the docker container:
+In addition to that, we configure a persistent volume with a containerPath `mysqldata`, which will mount the local persistent volume as `mysqldata` into the Docker container:

 ```json
 {